 Another method of forming a pn junction is called diffusion.
 In this process, a semiconductor wafer p-type or n-type with one conductivity is placed in a container containing the impurity oxide to be added.
 The combination is slowly passed through a furnace controlled at a temperature of 800⁰C to 1200⁰C, depending on the type of junction.
 At such high temperatures, a gas of impurity atoms diffuses into the semiconductor material, forming a thin layer of opposite conductivity.
 Therefore, a pn junction is formed.

-Either LED or LCD, both can be used to display images and text.
+Either LED or LCD, can be used to display images and text.
 But the chemistry is not the same.
 LEDs use gallium arsenide and gallium phosphide, two compounds that emit visible light when heated.

-When the monochromatic light is displayed, it is usually used to display basic elements such as numbers and letters or some specific symbols.
+When monochromatic light is displayed, it is usually used to display basic elements such as numbers and letters or some specific symbols.
 When there is only monochromatic light, it is still unable to display the picture or more complex patterns and other elements normally.

 LCD, on the other hand, is a thin layer of liquid crystal filaments between glass electrodes.
 When power is applied to the electrodes, they begin to emit light energy in the form of photons.
 Therefore, the LCD can directly display text or images in the form of dot matrix and line segments.

 The complete form of LED is a light-emitting diode, so the light-emitting diode is the abbreviation of LED.
 An LED is a PN junction diode that emits light when current flows forward.
 LEDs are constructed by doping p-type and n-type materials.
 When power is applied to the LED, the P-type and N-type material charges will chemically react, the charges will recombine, and provide energy in the form of heat and light.